 Parts Of The Endocannabinoid System

-The chemicals that your body makes that are so similar to the ones found in marijuana are called endocannabinoids.
+The chemicals that your body makes that are similar to the ones found in cannabis are called endocannabinoids.
 Their goal is to bind to cannabinoid receptors and send a message to the neuron attached.

 Whenever you move, think, or talk your brain is sending a message from one neuron to the other.
 Usually, it is going from the presynaptic cell to the postsynaptic cell.
 They each bind to a specific receptor and create the you inside your head.